jmancoder/prophet-3df-importer/README.md

 # Prophet 3DF Importer
-This Blender add-on allows you to import 3DF scene files from certain [Prophet](https://www.pcgamingwiki.com/wiki/Engine:Prophet) engine games.
+This Blender add-on allows you to import 3DF scene files from [Prophet](https://www.pcgamingwiki.com/wiki/Engine:Prophet) engine games.
 It is still in active development and does not support all versions of the format yet.

 ## Usage
 1. Extract the GAME.BRA archive using [brapack](https://github.com/RikuKH3/brapack/releases/tag/1.4).